justrouting/justrouting/README.md

 Super lightweight routing API.
 Simple, fast, and developer-friendly.

+Powered by OSRM and VROOM.

+Currently focused on Southeast Asia.

-JustRouting provides simple APIs for:
+JustRouting provides APIs including but not limited to:

 - Directions / Routing
 - Distance Matrix